arangodb/docs/3.10/deployment-cluster-using-the-starter.md

 arangodb --auth.jwt-secret=/etc/arangodb.secret --starter.data-dir=./data --starter.join A
 ```

+The `--server.join` option is for pointing a Starter to an existing Starter.
+If you run Starters on ports other than the default (`8528`) using the
+`--starter.port` option, then you need to append the port to the address
+(e.g. `--starter.join 127.0.0.1:9528`).

 The latter two Starters contact the Starter on host A on port 8528 and register
 themselves.
 From the moment on when three have joined, each fires up an Agent, a
 Coordinator, and a DB-Server.